qtc-de/beanshooter/README.md

 The `model` action uses reflection to determine available methods on the specified class.
 If you do not have the class locally available, you can still use it by specifying available methods via the `--signature` or `--signature-file` options.
 That being said, in order to get access to non default classes you need to provide an object instance that is also not a default class (not present in `rt.jar`).
+This is required, as the target class needs to be loaded by the same *ClassLoader* as the provided object instance.
 For *beanshooters* *example-server*, `javax.management.remote.message.VersionMessage` is suitable, as this class is present in `opendmk_jmxremote_optional_jar` which is present in the client as well as in the server.
 We can use this as an object instance to invoke methods on other custom classes, like `de.qtc.beanshooter.server.utils.Logger`: